How to say I am busy in English

 Previous Conversation Tip Lesson

-Conversation Tips-100 Essential Phrases for Beginners
+100 Phrases in English for Beginners

 The phrases covered in this article are known as English idioms and used by native speakers on a daily basis.
 Thus, let’s dig into these Ten phrases and see what they are and how we can use them: